Becoming an Optician in Tennessee

 Licensing for Opticians in Tennessee

-To work as an optician in Tennessee you must be licensed through the state Board of Dispensing Opticians.
+To work as a dispensing optician in Tennessee you must be licensed through the state Board of Dispensing Opticians.
 To qualify for licensing you can complete one of two options.
 The first is to complete an approved post-secondary optician program and to pass the exams set by the National Contact Lens Examiners (NCLE) Contact Lens Registry and the American Board of Opticians.
 The approved program includes classwork and hands-on training.

 The second option is to complete a three-year apprenticeship program and pass the same exams.
 The apprenticeship must be completed under the supervision of a licensed ophthalmologist, optometrist or optician.
 It must include a minimum of 5,250 hours of working and learning.
 Apprentices must be registered by the Board.